railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 .. tip:: Invoice Description

 	The invoice description is more of a title than a comment.
-If you want to add more detailed comments you can use the Notes field at the bottom of the second tab Other Information.
+If you want to add more detailed comments you can use the :guilabel:`Notes` field at the bottom of the second tab Other Information.

 Once the invoice heading is saved you must enter the different invoice lines.
 You could use either of two techniques: